 For us being in business isn’t all about the bottom line.
 Our philosophy is work hard and give back.

-Chris took a recording of Pathway with him on his mobile phone and while visiting the village he meet up with Tim who runs the music school in the village.
-Over a period of a few days Tim played the song to some of the village music students and they learnt the song in English.
+Chris took a recording of Pathway with him on his mobile phone and while visiting the village he met up with Tim who runs the local music school.
+Over a period of a few days Tim played the song to the Nkuringo music students and they learnt the song in English.
 A video was made of the two choirs performing the song both in the UK and in Uganda.
-The video can be seen here as many of Indigo’s clients are in the entertainment business, this seemed a good way to give something back to the community.
+As many of Indigo’s clients are in the entertainment industry, we thought this would be a good way to give something back to the community.

 Login to access the secure Indigo Portal and Indigo Cloud Bookkeeping software.